Emerging currencies fall versus greenback

 - Greenback weakens again

-- US Dollar weakens against major currencies
+- US Dollar weakens versus euro

 Previous: « Banks lower in New York